 It might require administrative resources, but once there is a process that works in place, it can make digital marketing more financially viable.

-- Figure out where to invest your advertising budget
+- Determine where to invest advertising budget

 How to Calculate ROAS

 An example is: an advertiser generates $50,000 in gross revenue each month through their affiliate program.
-In turn they spend $10,500 in affiliate commissions, network fees, and other direct expenses during that same period.
+In turn, they spend $10,500 in affiliate commissions, network fees, and other direct expenses during that same period.
 The ROAS is calculated ($50,000/$10,500) — meaning the advertiser generates $4.8 in gross revenue for every $1.00 spent through the affiliate channel.
-The result can typically be displayed as a percentage 476% or a ratio such as 4.8:1.
+The result can typically be displayed as a percentage of 476% or a ratio such as 4.8:1.

 Affiliate programs are an attractive marketing option because they’re inherently self- funding.
-Instead of buying advertising upfront and hoping it leads to later sales, you only pay a commission when a sale occurs via an affiliate program.
+Instead of buying advertising upfront and hoping it leads to later sales, businesses only pay a commission when a sale occurs via an affiliate program.

 Identify The Most Beneficial Campaigns

-Ideally, brands should be looking for the ratio of your revenue from advertising to your expenses to be higher than one.
+Ideally, brands should be looking for the ratio of their advertising revenue to their expenses to be higher than one.
 A ratio of 1.72, for instance, indicates a 72 percent return.
 A ratio of 5 is a 400 percent return.

 - Campaign 1: Revenue: $10,000, Cost: $5,000, ROAS: 2